Historic Preservation

 Step 2

-• Take a photo of your cottage showing it from the street view.
+• Take a photo of your cottage showing it from the street view and showing neighboring cottages.
 Also photograph the section of your cottage you want to renovate or change.

 • For more complex projects, we recommend working with an architect to obtain detailed drawings or renderings of the proposed work.